 Big thanks to prof. Krzysztof Olszewski, prof. Piero Mottola, dr. Rafał Kochański, mgr.
 Marek Maiński, Marta Teresa Szamburska, Anita Kwiatkowska, Paja and Martinez (Kogiel Mogiel), Grzegorz Góralski, Krzysztof Piłka, Dawid Zając.

-I felt that I should go to the source and I chose intuitively the direction.
+I felt that I should reach the source and I intuitively chose the direction.
 I went to Africa but the way of travel wasn’t traditional.
-Through the mass media and my dreams I moved to a different reality, it also reflected in evrything what surrounded me in every day life.
+Through the mass media and my dreams I moved to a different reality, it also reflected in everything that surrounded me in every day life.
 I needed a different perspective, another point of view, other maps.
-I needed different seans of place, time and space to find myself in this fast world again.
-The impuls start to change my world around.
+I needed a different sense of place, time and space to find myself in this fast world again.
+The impulse started to change the world around me.
 I gave myself to the flow and the changing reality.
 I moved from the digital space to the real one and the mind shaped my incessant ideas.
 Tales from the internet world were mixed up with people or images in the real world.
 The senses began to move in a different way, at the edge of the worlds.
 I copied, multiplied and transformed.

-Striped timeline wasn’t loaded enough.
-Matter images changed their scale and character.
+The capacity of stripes of the timeline was not big enough.
+Images’ matter changed its scale and character.
 The work evolved from intuitive choices, accumulated experience to specific applications.
 The result of independent thinking and technical experiments was the connection of the traditional and new media.

 Fragments of reviews.